-This unique 31-credit Masters of Science program uses online and in-person facilitation to help advance your career in the field of Global Health.
+This unique 31-credit Masters of Science program uses online facilitation to help advance your career in the field of Global Health.

-Students will specialize in one of three areas of concentration: Implementation and Dissemination Science, Global Health Monitoring and Evaluation or Global Health Innovation.
+Students will specialize in one of two areas of concentration: Implementation and Dissemination Science or Global Health Monitoring and Evaluation.
 Alternatively, students may elect to pursue a generalized track, with no area of concentration.
 The generalized the curriculum will consist of the online core and a representative selection of credits from each of the other, existing areas of concentration.

 The M.S. in Global Health will train students for careers as future leaders prepared to address real-world issues affecting the human condition.
 The curriculum, which represents the essential orientation to the field of global health and will enable students and other health workers to contribute to global health services, either through short-term projects or through longer term employment.